 It provides a polished and snappy experience when compared to the Ubuntu GNOME edition.
 You also get some interesting features like automatic window tiling, window stacking, and a few more extras with Pop OS.

-You get GNOME as the desktop environment, but you will find some customizations/built-in extensions to enhance the user experiencee.
+You get Cosmic, based on GNOME as the desktop environment, with many customizations/built-in extensions to enhance the user experiencee.

 Unlike some other options, it does not officially support other desktop environments out of the box.
 So, if you dislike GNOME, you may have to try other desktop environments manually as an experiment.
-You might find the review of Pop OS 20.04 useful to explore more about it.
+You might find the new features of Pop OS 22.04 useful to explore more about it.